-(tas, pr and associated indicators), there is a need for a better understanding of the mechanisms leading to the model-inherent characteristics of internal variability, and why differences between the models appear (e.g. circulation patterns, ocean
+Although beyond the scope of this paper, which only analyzed the manifestations of internal model variability in surface variables (tas, pr and associated indicators), there is a need for a better understanding of the mechanisms leading to the model-inherent characteristics of internal variability and why differences between the models appear (e.g., circulation patterns, ocean characteristics).

-430 characteristics).

 Using SMILEs for studying changes in IAV allows for much more robust statements on the direction, magnitude and emergence of changes, when using a certain model and RCP scenario.
-Analysing the individual members, significant changes in IAV are found in less than half of the members for almost all indicators and ensembles, even at the end of the 21st century (Figure 8).
-However, pooling the data of all ensemble members, all three ensembles show significant changes in internal variability of most indicators,

-- 435 and often from early in the 21st century onwards (Figure 10).
+Analyzing the individual members, significant changes in IAV are found in less than half of the members for almost all indicators and ensembles, even at the end of the 21st century (Fig. 8).
+However, pooling the data of all ensemble members, all three ensembles show significant changes in internal variability of most indicators and often from early in the 21st century onwards (Fig. 10).

 Thompson et al. (2015) showed that a statistical model based on a historical period could be as good as a SMILE for predicting future variability of seasonal temperature and precipitation trends up to 2060.
-The detection of significant increases of internal variability in summer and winter temperature much earlier than 2060 (Figure 10) challenges this assumption of stable variability.
-For precipitation (especially absolute changes), however, the changes are often not significant before 2060, confirming the results - 440 of Thompson et al. (2015).
+The detection of significant increases in internal variability in summer and winter temperature much earlier than 2060 (Fig. 10) challenges this assumption of stable variability.
+For precipitation (especially absolute changes), however, the changes are often not significant before 2060, confirming the results of Thompson et al. (2015).

-6 Conclusions
+5 Conclusions

-There is an increasing interest of the scientific community to use single model initial-condition large ensembles in a wide variety of applications, ranging from deeper levels of understanding of natural climate variability to impact assessments in different fields.
+There is an increasing interest on the part of the scientific community to use single-model initial-condition large ensembles in a wide variety of applications, ranging from deeper levels of understanding of natural climate variability to impact assessments in different fields.
 The rich data basis which these ensembles provide for the analysis of internal variability is very valuable and enables new insights into this critical part of the climate system.
-Especially future changes can be better set into context.
+Future changes, in particular, can be better set into context.
 The effects of dynamical downscaling of GCM large ensembles with regional climate models are not yet sufficiently explored.
 Further research is needed in this direction to see whether and by how much the internal variability is altered in the RCM simulations of a respective GCM large ensemble.
 However, downscaling is an important step to make climate simulation information attractive for local adaptation research and impact modellers.
-The results from this study can be helpful for these research communities to better understand and quantify

-450 the role of IAV in the climate system.
-Especially increases in variability as seen for summer temperature, relative summer precipitation, heatwaves and dry periods in most regions and models, can be a huge burden for sectors like agriculture, ecology and hydrology.
+The results from this study can be helpful for these research communities to better understand and quantify the role of IAV in the climate system.
+In particular, increases in variability as seen for summer temperature, relative summer precipitation, heat waves and dry periods in most regions and models can be a huge burden for sectors like agriculture, ecology and hydrology.